Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: Specification test for the regression function

-The asymptotics for U statistics are hard to be extended to the case of endogenous regressors.
-Thus, \cite{WP2016} modified a test statistic suggested previously by \cite{hardle1993comparing} for the consideration of endogenous regressors with long memory.
-In that case, the test statistic is not pivotal and its limit theory and convergence rate both depend on the memory parameter $d$ through the local time of fractional Brownian motion $L_{B_{d+1/2}}(t,s)$, which complicates its use in actual problems.
-In this section, we consider the statistic under an assumption of semi-long memory input shocks to the regressors $x_k$.
-Both the test statistic of \cite{WP2016} and our modification for use with semi-long memory regressors are based on the statistic,
+The asymptotic for the U statistic is difficult to extend to the case of endogenous regressors. \cite{WP2016} modified a test statistic previously suggested by \cite{hardle1993comparing} for the consideration of endogenous regressors with long memory.
+In that case, both the limit theory and the convergence rate of the test statistic depend on the fractional differencing parameter $d$ through the local time of fractional Brownian motion $L_{B_{d+1/2}}(t,s)$, which complicates its use in actual problems.
+In this section, we consider the statistic under the assumption of semi-long memory input shocks to the regressors $x_k$.
+Both the limit distribution of \cite{WP2016} under long memory, and our limit distribution for use with semi-long memory regressors are based on the following statistic,